 Where did Lot's daughters get their understanding of sexuality?
 Evidently they brought with them from Sodom the values of that culture rather than the morals of Abraham's family where incest would have been unthinkable.
-There is no need to dwell on this tragic story ending in drunkenness and incest and total degradation in Lot's masculine identity.
-Though Lot himself was saved, "yet as through fire," his sons grew up to dispossess the Rephaim, or Emim, a race of giants living in Jordan east of the Promised Land, (Deut.
-2:10).
+There is no need to dwell on this tragic story ending in drunkenness and incest, and the total degradation in Lot's masculine identity.
+Though Lot himself was saved--"yet as through fire" --his sons grew up to dispossess the Rephaim, or Emim, a race of giants living in Jordan east of the Promised Land, (Deuteronomy 2:10).
 Much subsequent human tragedy can be traced back to the children of Lot.
 They caused the people of Israel many troubles in their subsequent interrelationships.

 The descendants of Esau, known as Edomites, were another group of people dwelling in southern Jordan in strength by the time of Moses.
 A third group was the Amorites, an ancient paganized group who were Shemites (the Canaanites were Hamites) living in the land of Bashan which is the present day Golan Heights region of Israel.
 By the time of Moses the Amorites had partially dispossessed the Moabites living to the south of them.
 Also to be found in the area were Midianites, who were descendants of Abraham by his wife Keturah.
 [God told Moses to leave both the Ammonites and the Moabites alone, as well as the Midianites, on their journey up the Eastern side of Jordan prior to the crossing into the Promised Land near Jericho].